With racing and music events, Tesla gets over marketing allergy in China

 By contrast, in the United States Tesla rarely grants media access to its executives beyond earnings calls and product launches.

-“Tesla has finally realized the importance of adjusting to China,” said Wang.
+“Tesla has finally realised the importance of adjusting to China,” said Wang.
 “Given time, it will become more mature.”

 Reporting by Yilei Sun in Shanghai and Alexandria Sage in San Francisco; Editing by Edwina Gibbs